 That's why the system's coming after him, because multinational corporations got control of the U.S. and parlayed our military and economic power into building their corporate world government.

-That they believe Incel Antifa is going to do mass shootings at theaters and that Joker is designed to do it.
+And now the Pentagon issues an emergency alert showing up on Infowars.com right now that they believe incel Antifa is going to do mass shootings at theaters and that Joker is designed to do it.

-So, obviously, I hope there are never, ever shootings anywhere.
+So obviously, I hope there are never, ever shootings anywhere.

-The army did release a warning to service people that they had picked up chatter from the dark web about shooting and screening of the Joker relating to incel communities.
+The Army did release a warning to service people that they had picked up chatter from the dark web about shooting and screening of the Joker relating to incel communities.

 A spokesman who spoke to Gizmodo said that these sorts of alerts are a pretty common thing, and that it was basically just an email that got sent out, not any kind of dire warning or any specific threat that anyone could take action on.